-- International: 417-volume digital collection with over 100,000 pages of highly-regarded content publishing in both English and French, from Au prisme de Rousseau to Voltaire and the Parlements of France.
+- International: 417-volume digital collection with over 100,000 pages of highly-regarded content publishing in both English and French, and covering a breadth of cultures and countries including Russia, Greece, Spain, and Germany.

 - Interdisciplinary: A broad overview of a variety of subjects relating to the Enlightenment including: history, cultural studies, literature, biography, religious studies, philosophy, and gender studies.

 - Interactive: Available on our new super-fast, feature-rich online eReader which presents volumes with a crisp fully-scalable image and the ability to zoom in, bookmark, copy text, print, and download.

 - Renowned authors: Noted contributors include Marc-André Bernier, Robert Dawson, Dan Edelstein, Marian Hobson, Colin Jones, Mark Ledbury, Christiane Mervaux, John Renwick, Ritchie Robertson, and Céline Spector.

 - Key texts: Notable volumes in the collection include Interpreting the Ancien Régime by David Bien, Dramatic battles in eighteenth-century France by Logan J. Connors, Sublime disorder: physical monstrosity in Diderot’s universe by Andrew Curran, Ruins Past by Sabrina Ferri, The Encyclopedists as Individuals and The Encyclopedists as a Group by Frank Kafker, Lectures de Raynal and L’Histoires des Deux Indes by Hans-Jürgen Lüsebrink, and Madame de Graffigny and Rousseau by English Showalter